ntpa/banking/README.md

 **Capital One bank statements (.csv) analyzer.**

-README is under construction.
-Currently, the C executable is used to generate an output file, which is used by the C++ executable as input.

-Please remove the header from the .csv file.
+Please remove the header from your .csv file.

 Assuming all files in src/ in the same directory compile and build executable in Linux(**Debian**) with: